angharad00/natural_disaster_project/README.md

 natural_disaster_project.Rproj : r project directory

-output : folder which contains automatically saved graphs
+output : folder which contains automatically saved graphs and a screenshot of the main visualisation

 README.md : this file